Decathlon/sportplaces-docs/07-sport_tags.md

 ## Introduction

-A tag is associated to a sport place's activity and answer a YES/NO question.
+A tag is associated with a sport place's activity and answers a YES/NO question.

 _Ex: Does this place offers swimming lessons?_

 becomes:

-Does this place has the `swimming` **activity** with the `lessons` **tag**?
+Does this place have the `swimming` **activity** with the `lessons` **tag**?

 See the [activity tags](#activity-tags) section for a concrete example.

 ## List of available tags

-Each tag has to be linked to a sport before being associated to a sport place's activity.
+Each tag has to be linked to a sport before being associated with an activity.
 Here's the full list of available tags.

 * `catering`
 * `changing_room`